Aviane Birth Control Side Effects: 2026 Guide

 Many users experience spotting or breakthrough bleeding, especially during the first few months of taking Aviane.
 This irregular bleeding is typically harmless and results from the body adjusting to the hormones.
 If bleeding is heavy, prolonged, or accompanied by pain, medical evaluation is necessary.

 Some people notice mood swings, irritability, or feelings of depression while on Aviane.
-Hormones can influence neurotransmitters in the brain, affecting mood.
-If these changes are severe or interfere with daily life, reaching out to a healthcare professional is important.
+Hormones can influence neurotransmitters in the brain, which affects mood.
+If these changes are severe or interfere with daily life, reaching out to a doctor is important.
+Persistent low mood or suicidal thoughts are a medical emergency and should be treated as such.

 Weight gain or loss is sometimes reported with Aviane use, though research shows no consistent link between birth control pills and significant weight changes.
 Any fluctuations are often due to water retention rather than fat gain.
 Maintaining a balanced diet and regular exercise can help manage weight.